skeeto/skeeto.github.com/_posts/2013-01-26-JavaScript-Distributed-Computing-Revisited.markdown

 computation were competing for time on the same thread.

 The worker isn't *entirely* isolated; otherwise it would be useless for anything but wasting resources.
-As events it can pass strings to and from the main thread running in the page.
+As events it can pass [structured clones][clone] to and from the main thread running in the page.
 Other than this, it has no access to the DOM or to make any sort of requests.

 The interface is a bit unfriendly to [live development][skewer], but it's manageable.
 It's invoked by passing the URL of a script to the